xGabrielR/Sentiment-Analysis/README.md

 <img src="imgs/image-1.png">

-<p>The second step is the *Tokenization*, is the step of taking the already cleaned text and separating it into tokens, which are a list of words or chunks of separate words.</p>
+<p><b>The second step</b> is the *Tokenization*, is the step of taking the already cleaned text and separating it into tokens, which are a list of words or chunks of separate words.</p>

 <p>This is another stage of processing and cleaning the data.</p>